-Up to eight teams in each League will contest the Newcastle Sailing League (Fifth Edition) in each of the YOUTH & WOMEN's / DOUBLE-HANDED / OPEN Leagues
+Up to eight teams in each League will contest the Newcastle Sailing League (Sixth Edition).

 Racing will be fleet racing format with up to three races each day.

 The Newcastle Sailing League strives to discover local talent and identify the fastest crews on the water!